 Mitas HC3000

-Mitas’s HC3000 packs the company’s Hexacore technology, of which details are sparse.
+Mitas’s HC3000 packs the company’s Hexacore technology.
 The company states that this will ensure a “safer fit on the rim” and offer longer tire life and a more even footprint.
 There aren’t a ton of sizes available, but we’ve had good luck with other Mitas models, such as the SFT, on grain carts and combines.

 Read More: You may want to consider ditching duals for Goodyear LSW Super Singles for even better performance.